 What Makes Standard Chartered's CashOne Personal Loan Stand Out to Borrowers

-Standard Chartered is the best source of personal loans for individuals with lower annual salaries.
+It is also best lender for individuals with lower annual salaries.
 This is because the bank charges the lowest interest rates for individuals that earn less than S$30,000 per year.
 For more details regarding Standard Chartered's personal loans' costs please refer to the table below.

-However, despite the promotions and income-specific rates, Standard Chartered does not offer the best long-term personal loans, as other banks offer lower interest rates for 3 to 5 year loans and longer durations.
-Additionally, Standard Chartered is not the best personal loan provider for foreigners living in Singapore.
+However, despite the promotions and income-specific rates, Standard Chartered does not offer the most affordable personal loans for all borrowers.
+For instance, Standard Chartered is not the best personal loan provider for foreigners living in Singapore.
 SCB requires foreigners to have incomes of at least S$60,000 at minimum, which is stricter requirement than those of other banks.
+Finally, it is also worth noting that the bank's advertised rates "starting from" 3.88% p.a.
+(EIR: 7.67% p.a.) are not guaranteed to all loan applicants.
+This suggests that borrowers may actually be charged higher interest rates depending on their risk profile.

 Who Can Apply: Eligibility Criteria